 Place the LCD’s circuit board as close to the top of the shell as you can and cover it with a few strips of electrical to insulate it from the Nomad’s circuit board.

-Pull the LCD’s power/video leads (red/black/yellow) over the top center edge of the shell and let them hang outside for now.
+Pull the LCD’s power/video wires (red/black/yellow) over the top center edge of the shell and let them hang outside for now.

 Place the control board in the Nomad’s shell below the LCD, to the side of the Start/Mode buttons.

-Use a small piece of electrical tape to pin down the control board’s connector cable (red/black) and power lead (red).
+Use a small piece of electrical tape to pin down the control board’s connector cable (red/black) and power wire (red).

 Reattach the Start/Mode button pad (make sure to put the rubber buttons back in first!).
-Tuck the control board’s green lead between the button pad and the bottom of the Nomad’s shell.
+Tuck the control board’s green wire between the button pad and the bottom of the Nomad’s shell.

-Use a small piece of electrical tape to pin down the control board’s blue leads along side the LCD.
+Use a small piece of electrical tape to pin down the control board’s blue wires along side the LCD.

 Use a few pieces of electrical tape to pin down (and insulate) the control board itself.